pawel-mirys/Redux_Network_Requests/README.md

 1. npm i - for packages install.
-2. npm run dev - for app start
+2. npm run dev - for app start.
-3. npm run server - for local JSON server start.
+3. npm run server - for run a local JSON server.